GMODiff: One-Step Gain Map Refinement with Diffusion Priors for HDR Reconstruction: Experiments

 \subsection{Inference Time Analysis}

 Tab.~\ref{table:time_comparison} compares inference latency on $1920 \times 1080$ HDR reconstruction.
 Our method is overall second-fastest, slightly slower than the lightweight CNN-based AHDRNet~\cite{yan2019attention}, and significantly faster than transformer-heavy models (AFUNet~\cite{li2025afunet}, SCTNet~\cite{tel2023alignment}), which, despite using efficient window-based attention, incur high latency due to deep stacking of Transformer blocks and processing at high spatial resolutions.
 Among diffusion-based approaches, UltraFusion~\cite{chen2025ultrafusion} requires over a minute per image, owing to patch-wise processing with 50 denoising steps, optical flow alignment, and ControlNet overhead.
 DiffHDR~\cite{yan2023toward}, despite using only 5 steps, operates in pixel space without latent compression, resulting in high memory bandwidth and slow inference.
+Since LE-Diff \cite{wang2025lediff} contains two LDMs that separately predict results for different exposures, it takes more than 2 minutes to infer one complete HDR image.
 In contrast, our method leverages a pre-trained LDM that performs computation in a highly compressed latent space with a single denoising step, achieving the fastest speed among diffusion-based methods.
 Moreover, it is compatible with efficient inference frameworks such as \texttt{xFormers}, which further reduce latency through memory, efficient attention and kernel fusion, making it practical for real-world applications.